matteodem/meteor-easy-search/pages/docs/engines/index.md

 ### ElasticSearch

 ElasticSearch is a mature search engine that's capable of advanced searching techniques.
-It is not part of the core anymore but you can add `easysearch:elasticsearch` to your app and [read the documentation](https://github.com/matteodem/meteor-easy-search/tree/master/packages/easysearch:elasticsearch) to get started.
+It is not part of the core but you can add `easysearch:elasticsearch` to your app and [read the documentation](https://github.com/matteodem/meteor-easy-search/tree/master/packages/easysearch:elasticsearch) to get started.